 Change Is Freedom

 Budgeting is not about a rigid set of numbers to impose guilt, it is dynamic.
 Think about budgeting like air traffic control.
-There are all these planes who need to go to wherever they need to go.
+There are all these planes that need to go to wherever they need to go.
 As circumstances change and your needs and wants shift, you have to get the money where it needs to go.

 Your budget changing doesn’t mean that you made a mistake, it means that you are #winning.
 You are sticking with it.
 You are in this for the long-haul.